VirajBagal/APTOS-Diabetic-Retinopathy/README.md

 5. In DataAugmentation, I changed zoom range from 0.15 to 0.3 and my LB (LeaderBoard) increased from 0.754 to 0.778.
 It was quite significant jump in LB.

 6. I changed zoom range from 0.3 to 0.45.
 LB increased from 0.778 to 0.788.
 It seems that the images in test set are really zoomed out.
+7. I trained on Old competition data with around 35000 images.
+Thenn finetuned the model on new data.
+Butmy score didn't improve.
+I tried various augmentations as well as preprocessing but nothing helped.
+8. Only using new data, I had got 4-5 submissions in the range of 0.795.
+Blending two of them gave me a boost to 0.805 in public LB.
+I submitted it for final score.
+9. The shakeup in the competition was huge.
+From the beginning itself it was clear that as CV amd LB are far away, the train test distribution is very different.
+Neverthelss, I dropped only 22 places and secured 311th position.
+There were many whose models overfit and they dropped down by more than 100 places.